 What to Do if Bird Poop Damages Your Car’s Paint

 If you notice some permanent bird poop stains in your paint, don’t worry.
 Most stains come out very easily with some mild polishing.
+The process is similar to removing minor scratches from paint or the final step when you debadge a car.

 Before you start, wash and dry the car really well.
 You want to remove as many contaminants as possible before you proceed.
 Next, use a clay bar and some quick detailing spray to remove some of the more stubborn contaminants that were not pulled out by the regular wash.